BALLOON LAUNCH 101

 The only equipment you need to worry about are your student payloads (see below).
 We will take care of the rest!

 We use helium instead of hydrogen since it is much less dangerous.
-Typically, we will rent two (2) large, high-pressure helium cylinders (or “tanks”), either K-size (200 cubic ft) or T-size (300 cubic ft).
-Each of these steel tanks is over four (4) feet tall, nine (9) inches in diameter, and weighs more than 120 pounds.
+Typically, we will rent two large, high-pressure helium cylinders (or “tanks”), either K-size (200 cubic ft) or T-size (300 cubic ft).
+Each of these steel tanks is over 4 feet tall, 9 inches in diameter, and weighs more than 120 pounds.
 Needless to say, they should be handled with care!

 The vast majority of the time, we provide the helium for the launch.
 On rare occasions, the teacher’s school has either provided or offered to pay for the helium.
 Although we welcome such offers, we certainly do not require our host schools to do this.
 Indeed, our annual budget accounts for the helium we purchase for these launches.
-As of 2019, the cost to rent helium tanks in Wyoming for a single launch can be quite high, in excess of $150/tank.
+The cost to rent helium tanks in Wyoming for a single launch can be quite high, often in excess of $200/tank.

 We have worked with multiple helium suppliers over the years.
 Several of them are in Laramie, including one on the UW campus.
 Two of the larger suppliers in the area, each with many branches across Wyoming and surrounding states, are Airgas and Norco.
-We could also get helium from smaller local welding supply stores if needed.
+We sometimes get helium from our local welding supply store.

 DELIVERY AND SAFETY

-Occasionally, we will bring the helium with us from Laramie.
-However, we often try to have the helium tanks delivered directly to the school/building where we’ll be launching, typically a day or two before the launch.
+These days, we will typically bring the helium with us from Laramie.
+However, we will rarely try to have the helium tanks delivered directly to the school/building where we’ll be launching, usually a day or two before the launch.
 In this case, someone will need to make sure the tanks are stored in an appropriate location.
 Many schools/buildings have an area designed for this purpose, such as a custodial room.
 Closets and other storage areas can work too.
 The tanks should be stored upright and ideally secured to a wall with chains, or nudged into a corner with something heavy, so that they cannot be knocked over.
 As a very last resort, the tanks can be stored laying down as long as they are out of the way of foot traffic and will remain undisturbed until the launch.
 Children should be kept away from the tanks at all times!

 If you would like to offer to purchase or provide the helium, please let us know as soon as possible!
 Otherwise, we will take care of it.
 If we decide to have it delivered to your school/building, you need to make sure that the tanks are stored in an appropriate location and are left undisturbed until launch day.

-Anyone interested in hosting a balloon launch must submit a balloon launch request form.
+Teachers or educators interested in hosting a balloon launch must submit a K-12 Balloon Launch Request Form.
 We are no longer taking requests directly via email.
-On the request form, we ask for a preferred launch date as well as an alternative launch date.
+On the request form, we ask for a preferred launch date and time, as well as any potential alternate launch dates.
 When we receive a request, we check our schedule to see if we can accommodate the preferred date.
 If we are able to schedule a launch on one of these dates, we will also work with the teacher to select another date to serve as a backup in case of poor launch conditions on the first date.

 Depending on availability, we may have to put a request on our wait list and try to schedule a launch at some other point in the future.
 This sometimes requires a wait of more than a year.
 We also tend to give priority to new groups that have not yet launched with us before.
 In addition, although we’ve conducted most of our launches with K-12 groups (schools, summer camps, after school programs, etc.), we have launched with other educational groups as well (e.g., Casper Planetarium, Casper College).